kevinolega/callcentertrainingtips/start.md

 And see what applies to you.

-## The Truth Hurts
+## Truth Hurts

-So some of the things I will say WILL BE OFFENSIVE TO A LOT OF FILIPINOS.
+Some of the things I will say WILL BE OFFENSIVE TO A LOT OF FILIPINOS.

 But know that I say all these in love.